Alluxio/alluxio/docs/Hierarchy-Storage-on-Tachyon.md

 level storage layer for high speed, and the space is allocated among storage directories in one storage layer by a configured strategy.
 If the upper level storage runs out of space, its block files will be evicted to successor storage layer by a configured strategy to get enough space.
-If the storage layer is the bottom tier, the block files will be deleted. the location change and deletion information will update to master during heartbeat with master.
-After block file is written, the client requests worker to cache the block, and worker will update the information of the block to master after the block is cached.
-When reading data from Tachyon, client first gets information of the block from master.
-If the block exists on local worker, the client requests worker to lock the block and get path of the block file.
-After data is read, the client requests worker to update the access time of the block and unlock the block.
-If the block does not exist on local worker, client tries getting block data from remote workers which are listed in the information of the block.
+If the storage layer is the bottom tier, the block files will be deleted.
+The location change and deletion information will be sent to master during heartbeat with master.
+After a block file is written, the client requests the worker to cache the block.
+Then the worker will update the block caching information to master after it is cached.
+When reading data from Tachyon, client first gets the block information from master.
+If the block exists on local worker, the client requests worker to lock the block and get the path of the block file.
+After reading the data, the client requests worker to update the block access time and unlock it.
+If the block does not exist on local worker, the client will try to get the block data from remote workers which contain the block.

 ## Configuring hierarchical storage